Kokotree-Inc/videojs-upnext-plugin/README.md

 1. Clone this repository and navigate to the `projects/plugin` directory.
 2. Run `npm install` to install the package's dependencies.
-3. Run `npm run build` to build the TypeScript files.
+3. Run `npm run watch:dev` to build the TypeScript files.
-4. Run `yalc publish` to publish the package to the Yalc registry.
-5. Navigate to the `projects/demo/typescript` directory and run `npm install` to install the consumer project's dependencies.
+4. Navigate to the `projects/demo/typescript` directory and run `npm install` to install the consumer project's dependencies.
-6. Run `yalc add @kokotree-inc/videojs-upnext-plugin` to add the package to the consumer project.
-(Next time you have to run `yalc update` to update the package.)
+5. Run `yalc add @kokotree-inc/videojs-upnext-plugin` to add the package to the consumer project.
+(Next time you have to
-7. Run `npm run build` in the consumer project to build the TypeScript files.
-8. Run `npm run start` to start the demo project.
-It will open a browser window at `http://localhost:3000/`.
+6. Run `npm run watch` to start the demo project.
+It will open a browser window at `http://192.168.0.100:3000/`.

 ## License